jeceljr/digitalCPUzoo/NCPU/README.md

 ![NCPU system](ncpu_terminal.svg)

-In *ncpu_terminal.svg* we have the datapath for the processor on the left, a 256 byte RAM and an interface to a text terminal in the top middle (writing to address 0xFF saves to memory as well as sending the character to the terminal) and some switches on the right where the control unit will be.
-Controlling the switches it is possible to manually execute instructions.
+In *ncpu_terminal.svg* we have the datapath for the processor on the right, a 256 byte RAM and an interface to a text terminal in the top middle (writing to address 0xFF saves to memory as well as sending the character to the terminal) and the control unit on the left.

 ## FCPU16